RJT1990/pyflux/README.md

 Supported on Python 2.7 and 3.5.

 ## Talks

 - [PyData San Francisco 2016](https://github.com/RJT1990/PyData2016-SanFrancisco) - August 2016 -  a tour of time series (and predicting NFL games)
 - [PyData London Meetup](https://github.com/RJT1990/talks/blob/master/PyDataTimeSeriesTalk.ipynb) - June 2016 - an introduction to the library in its early stages

-Or see worked-through examples in this [talk](https://github.com/RJT1990/talks/blob/master/PyDataTimeSeriesTalk.ipynb) given to the PyData London Meetup in June 2016.

 ## Citation